yao-laboratory/MotifCluster/README.md

    `INIT_MIDDLE_AXIS`, `MIDDLE_AXIS_TO_START_AXIS_DISTANCE`, and `MIDDLE_AXIS_TO_END_AXIS_DISTANCE` are derived automatically from the input BED file you provided and do not need to be specified. `MU_SIGMA` entries follow the format `[Mu[i], Sigma[i]]`, representing the mean and standard deviation.

-    * simulation_parameters.json shown as below:
+  * This `simulation_parameters.json` file shown below was used for our PHB1 simulation benchmarking experiments.
     ```
     {
         "MU_SIGMA": [